Register Now for:

 Tallahassee, FL 32301

-Reference group code SCH or mention FL Supreme Court Historical Society
+Please reference group code CHS or mention FL Supreme Court Historical Society

 Four Points by Sheraton is located a block from the heart of downtown Tallahassee, the hotel is only 15 minutes from Tallahassee Regional Airport and provides a complimentary shuttle to and from the airport.
 The hotel is just steps from the Florida State Capitol, Florida Supreme Court, U.S. Federal Court and just a 6 minute drive to the University Center Club,